Sahil27122/e-commerce/README.md

 **Why explicit slug generation instead of a Mongoose pre-save hook?**
 Mongoose's `pre('save')` hook only fires on `.save()`, not on `findByIdAndUpdate()` — which this project uses for all updates.
 Relying on the hook silently fails to regenerate slugs on update.
 Calling a shared `slugify()` utility explicitly in both `createProduct`/`createCategory` and `updateProduct`/`updateCategory` removes this hidden inconsistency.

+**Why Redis for the cart, not Mongo/Postgres?**
+A cart is a shopping basket: written often, allowed to vanish, and not money.
+Redis hashes give O(1) add/remove of a single product without rewriting the whole document, plus TTL so abandoned carts disappear without a cron job.
+Orders (Week 5) will live in PostgreSQL because money cannot vanish.

+**Why a Redis hash, not one JSON string?**
+A JSON blob is a read-modify-write on every change — two tabs can overwrite each other. `HINCRBY` is atomic: field missing → create at N; field exists → add N.

+**Why the cart does not store price?**
+Price is not allowed to go stale.
+If Redis stored `price: 999` and an admin later set `899`, checkout would charge the wrong amount.
+Redis holds **productId + quantity** (intent).
+GET re-reads Mongo for name and price (the shelf tag).
+Stock is checked at order time, not on add.

+**Why SHA-256 for OTP and access-token blacklist, bcrypt for passwords?**
+Passwords are human-chosen and live for years — bcrypt is slow on purpose.
+OTPs are 6 random digits with a 10-minute TTL; access tokens die in 15 minutes.
+SHA-256 is instant and matches how refresh tokens are stored.
+The real OTP defenses are TTL, delete-after-use, and rate limiting — a 6-digit space is brute-forceable offline either way.

+**Why two rate-limit counters (IP and email), not one key `ip+email`?**
+A single glued key `1.2.3.4:alice@x.com` treats `1.2.3.4:bob@x.com` as a fresh bucket — one IP can attack unlimited emails.
+Two counters mean both must pass: this computer cannot hammer, and this inbox cannot be hammered.

+**Why empty cart is 200, not 404?**
+`GET /cart` asks “what’s in my basket?”
+An empty answer is success.
+404 would mean the resource does not exist; 400 would mean the client sent a bad request.
+A new user or a cleared cart is neither.

+**Why GET does not refresh cart TTL?**
+TTL means “7 days since they last **changed** the basket.”
+Opening the cart page, a leftover tab, or a polling frontend is not shopping.
+If GET reset the timer, abandoned carts would live forever.

+**Why lowercase email in the service, not in Zod?**
+Zod is the HTTP door — it only runs on that route. `register` and `sendOtp` can also be called from each other (or later from a job) with no Zod.
+The service owns how email is stored.
+Zod only `.trim()`s and checks format.

+**Why connect Redis before requiring `app`?**
+`express-rate-limit` + `rate-limit-redis` talk to Redis when the limiter module loads.
+If `app.js` is required first, Redis is still closed and store init throws `ClientClosedError`. `server.js` runs `connectRedis()` then `require('./src/app')`.

 ---

 ## 📁 Project Structure